michaelg85/capstoneFrontend/README.md

 ## **DESCRIPTION**

 I decided to create this app to help my wife and I, along with countless couples, pick whose movie will be watched!
+Too much time is spent trying to decide.
+That ends here.

 There is also the ability to keep a list of movies you would like to watch, up to ten each.